Sage Graduate Assistantships

 Student assistants may be asked to perform only duties that are contained in the job description for the position they occupy; they may not be asked or required to perform inappropriate services (e.g., child care, pet care, or other personal services) as part of their responsibilities.
 Student assistants are expected to be accountable and professional in carrying out the duties of the position; less than satisfactory performance may result in the termination of an assistantship award.

 Graduate stipends are paid twice each month, on the regular pay dates for staff employees.
-A form I-90 or other proof of eligibility to work in the U.S. must be provided to the Coordinator of Graduate Assistantships before compensation may begin.
+A form I-90 or other proof of eligibility to work in the U.S. must be completed with the Payroll Office before compensation may begin.

 Teaching assistantships may be available to a limited number of students in post-masters programs who have already earned masters degrees and who are otherwise qualified to deliver undergraduate instruction.
 Such awards are contingent on departmental need for such instruction.
 Teaching assistants are assigned to a departmental faculty mentor who provides supervision and feedback during the teaching assignment.
 Teaching assistants, as with other instructional faculty, receive course evaluations from students and a final written evaluation from the faculty mentor.